JasonThomasData/text_analysis_steam_reviews/README.md

     #Get statistics from classification data
     python3 run_app.py make_report

+If you open that with a version of Python < version 3, it will boot you out.

 If you're running this project from a terminal, be sure to use ctrl+c to close this program.
 I've found ctrl+z will close your database if any process is using it, which means the lock that process put on the db will remain and you'll have to unlock it.
-I haven't found a reliable way to unlock these databases.
+I haven't found a reliable way to unlock these databases, but I assume there is a way.

 ###Unit tests